Jean-Baptiste Cope: Legacy

 After the treaty of 1752, while the conflict continued, the British never returned to their old policy of driving the Mi’kmaq off the peninsula.
-The treaty signed by Cope and Governor Hobson was upheld in 1985 Supreme Court (See R v.
-Simon).
+The treaty signed by Cope and Governor Hobson was upheld in 1985 Supreme Court.
 Currently there is a monument to the Peace Treaty on the Shubenacadie Reserve (Indian Brook 14, Nova Scotia).
 The descendants of Cope gave Cope's gun to the Citadel Hill (Fort George) museum of Parks Canada.

 Author Thomas Raddall wrote about Cope in his novel Roger Sudden.